Catalog Description

 Activity:

-1. Students will build the set for the main stage production and determine requisite construction techniques.
+1. Instructor will lead the students in building the set for the main stage production and determining requisite construction techniques.
+Students will practice using the required tools for the construction process.

 2. The instructor will introduce families of hardware and identify where and how they are used.
 Students will touch and examine each piece of hardware and takes notes.